samirthanedar/samirthanedar.github.io/_posts/2020-04-20-MLB-Linear-Regression.md

 Instantly, it was clear that we would not be using this model to predict MLB ABs for players because the adjusted R squared value was 0.359.
 That means the independent variables were only responsible for 35.9% of the variance in the dependent variable.
 So if we try to predict MLB ABs for players we’re going to be off most of the time.
 However, that doesn’t mean this model is useless.
 We can still make meaningful conclusions from the coefficients for each independent variable.
 Below you can see the coefficients for each feature or independent value in the model.

-As you can see above, there are many column titles that don’t mean anything to you unless you work at MTA (e.g. C/A or SCP).
-The worst part is the Entries and Exits columns.
-From investigating it, you can see that those columns are showing cumulative totals for each timestamp.
-For instance, on March 30th, at 4am there were 6,999,084 entries for a turnstile at 59 ST station and at 8am there were 6,999,107 entries so between 4 and 8am that day there were 23 people that entered the station through that turnstile.

 **Feature** | **Coefficients**
 ------------ | -------------